hlship/dialog-tool/README.md

 `dgt` simplifies development, it allows you to specify the details of your project, including what individual source files to use, and then provides commands to:

-- run your game in the Dialog debugger
+- run your project in the Dialog debugger
 - run tests and identify failures
 - review failed tests and "bless" updates
-- build a compiled game for distribution
+- build a compiled project for distribution
 - more to come ...

 Unlike many of my projects, this is _really_ for personal use: